GovTechSG/seed-documentation/seed-onboarding-instructions-for-macos.md

 # SEED onboarding guide for Mac users

-This sections explains public officers and vendors how to onboard to SEED using their macOS device.
+This sections explains how public officers and vendors can onboard to SEED using their macOS device.
+Before onboarding, take a look at the [prerequisites for SEED onboarding](prerequisites-for-onboarding).

 ?>  Based on your Mac settings, you may be prompted to restart or reset your password while onboarding.